yogesh-sindam/Terraform/README.md

 use terraform workspace, it will manage state file according to environment

-13) Explain the difference between depends_on and implicit dependency.
+13) Explain the difference between depends_on and implicit dependency. depnds_on = resource will wait for the dependent resource will be created first and later it executed implicit = one resource is inferred with another automatically

-14) What are the best practices for writing reusable Terraform modules?
+14) What are the best practices for writing reusable Terraform modules? creating a common module and use for multiple environment.

-15) Can two Terraform modules reference the same remote backend?
+15) Can two Terraform modules reference the same remote backend? yes, all resource data will be stored in same state.file

-16) How do you handle Terraform drifts?
+16) How do you handle Terraform drifts? while running terraform plan you can detect the changes outside, take decision accordingly

 17) How do you integrate Terraform into a CI/CD pipeline?

-18) What’s the difference between terraform taint and terraform destroy?
+18) What’s the difference between terraform taint and terraform destroy? terraform taint - will destroy and create the resouce terraform destroy - will destroy the resouce only

-19) How to upgrade Terraform to a newer version safely in a production pipeline?
+19) How to upgrade Terraform to a newer version safely in a production pipeline? changes the configuration in terraform version = "1.10.13" --> "1.19.0"

 20) Describe a real-world issue you faced with Terraform and how you resolved it.